DaveCTurner/davecturner.github.io/_posts/2025-12-02-tcp-retries2.md

 | 14      | 11:24.6     | `RTO_MAX`       | 120.0     | 13:24.6
 | 15      | 13:24.6     | `RTO_MAX`       | 120.0     | 15:24.6

-I don't think I've ever encountered a situation where waiting for ≥15 minutes in case a message is finally delivered and acknowledged is the right thing to do.
+I don't think I've ever encountered a situation where waiting for ≥15 minutes in case a message is finally delivered and acknowledged is the right thing to do, and even waiting the RFC-1122-specified ≥100 seconds for 8 retransmissions is almost always excessive.

 If you instead set `tcp_retries2=5` then the system will report failure to deliver a message after a little under 13s, allowing for much more prompt corrective action.
 This will only happen if the connection in question failed to deliver 6 packets in a row which is incredibly unlikely to happen naturally.
 Assuming random and independent packet loss due to congestion etc. of 1%, the loss of 6 packets in a row would have probability 0.0000000001%.
 Put differently, if you find you are getting connection timeouts with `tcp_retries2=5` then the packet loss is almost certainly non-random, and therefore something deserving of investigation and a remedy.